Marcos-Zertuche/Database-Final-Proj/README.md

 python DB_Setup.py
 python GUI.py
 ```
-This will create the appropriate tables in the '**db_final_project**' database and then start the Flask application, and you should be able to access it through a web browser at '**http://127.0.0.1:5000**'.
+This will create the appropriate tables in the '**db_final_project**' database and then start the Flask application.
+You should be able to access it through a web browser at '**http://127.0.0.1:5000**'.